29 Aug Fleet Auto Loss Prevention Tips for Business Owners

 Fleet auto insurance is a great way for businesses to bundle their insurance for all vehicles and receive better insurance rates but there are a few loss prevention tips you should keep in mind.

 With fleet insurance, you can bundle your entire fleet of cars, trucks, SUVs, vans, delivery vehicles, taxis, etc., into one insurance plan.
 Along with significant savings on insurance, it also offers several other great benefits:

 - The convenience of one renewal for all vehicles

 - Provides coverage for every employee regardless of what vehicle they drive

 At Huronia Insurance our local Ontario auto insurance brokers have compiled this list of loss prevention tips for businesses with fleet vehicles.
-We recommend that you make all your employees aware of these loss prevention tips for fleet vehicles.
+We recommend that you make all your employees aware of how to minimize loss and save on insurance.